Learning Multi-layer Graphs and a Common Representation for Clustering: Problem statement

 \section{Problem statement}

-In this work, we propose a {\it rank-constrained multi-layer graph learning} technique for clustering nodes given observations defined on a multi-layered graph.
+In this work, we propose a {\it rank-constrained multi-layer graph learning} technique for clustering multi-view data.
 Specifically, we estimate the graph Laplacian matrices $\{\mL_{m}\}_{m=1}^M$ that best explain the $M$-view dataset $\{\mX_m\}_{m=1}^M$ by assuming that each view of the dataset is smooth on the graph of that layer.
 By constraining the rank of $\mL_m$, $m=1,2,\ldots,M$ to $R = N-K$, we get $K$-component graph layers.
+Thus partitioning the nodes into $K$ clusters.
 Since the entities in the multi-view dataset correspond to the same nodes in all the views, there exists a common low-dimensional representation of the nodes.
-To compute the common low-dimensional node embeddings, we propose to use the following {\it joint diagonalization} of $\{\mL_m\}_{m=1}^M$:
+To compute the common low-dimensional node embeddings, we propose {\it joint diagonalization} of $\{\mL_m\}_{m=1}^M$: